Skip to main content

 According to the 2022 National Survey on Drug Use and Health (NSDUH), nearly half of the 46.5 million people who had a substance use disorder also had a co-occurring mental health disorder.
 Despite this, only 17% of individuals with dual diagnosis disorders received treatment for both conditions, underscoring the need for integrated care.

-Any mental health disorder can co-occur with addiction, but some are more commonly associated with dual diagnosis, including:
+Any mental health condition can co-occur with addiction, but some are more commonly associated with dual diagnosis.

 Signs & Symptoms of Dual Diagnosis